ZhianMai/Multi-threading-in-Java/README.md

 The default priority is 5.

 This demo class creates 10 threads, and each of them runs a heavy task.
-The last thread is set to the highest priority, while others have the lowest priority.
+The last thread has the highest priority, while others have the lowest priority.
 Then the highest one always finishes first.

 #### 1.3.4 Thread State :link:[link](src/johnston/thread/basic/properties/single_thread/ThreadState.java)